 One World Trade Center is located at 285 Fulton Street.
 The entrance into the building is on West Street.

 Subway: The closest stop is the World Trade Center station on the E line.
 One World Trade Center is accessed from the Rector Street Station on Line 1, the Park Place station on Lines 2 and 3, or the Cortland Street Station on Line R.

 PATH Train: From Hoboken to World Trade Center or from Newark to World Trade Center.

 Taxi: Get off at the intersection of Vesey Street and West End.

 Hours of Operation

 The One World Observatory is open 7 days a week.
 Regular hours are from 9:00 am to 9:00 pm, last ticket sold at 8:15 pm.
 There are extended hours for holidays and summer, from 8:00 am until 10 pm, last ticket sold at 9:15 pm.
+The One World Observatory is running on a reduced schedule in 2021.
 To confirm hours directly on the One World Observatory website, click here.